 This special issue of Political Theology explores how and where political theology and the study of settler colonialism intersect, and how the cross-fertilization between these areas of study can generate new approaches in both.
 How can the critical engagement of ongoing settler colonial structures contribute to decolonial political and religious discourses and practices for greater racial, economic, ecological, and gendered justice between and among Native peoples and settlers?
 What politics should guide the future of the deeply unequal and historically traumatic relationships between Native peoples and the settler presence?
 How can Indigenous epistemologies and cosmologies challenge, or unsettle, theo-political discourses on sovereignty, exception, futurity, (sacred) place, and ecology?

 We invite submissions exploring the intersection of political theology and settler colonialism in all religious and geographical contexts.
-Submissions accepted will be collated into a special issue of Political Theology, featuring responses from George (Tink) Tinker and others.
+Submissions accepted will be collated into a special issue of Political Theology, featuring responses from George (Tink) Tinker, Jasbir Puar, and others.